University of Technology Sydney

 Content (topics)

-As this is a professional experience subject in industry there is no set timetable.
-Each organisation will have a preferred schedule.
-Workplace attendance will be determined individually as mutually agreeable between the student, organisation and subject coordinator, nominally between Monday to Friday.
-There is no after hours or weekend attendance.
+As this is a professional experience subject in industry each organisation will have a preferred schedule.
+Workplace attendance is Monday-Friday and times will be determined individually as mutually agreeable between the student, organisation and subject coordinator, nominally between Monday to Friday.
+There should be no after hours, weekends or public holidays.

 Assessment